wuyingki/WorkBetter/README.md

 - Please follow the instruction here to provision your OKE cluster [OKE Setup Link](https://github.com/kwanwan/WorkBetter/blob/master/OKEsetup.md).

+## Provision a Wercker Project

+This demo also requires a Wercker project orchestrating the build and deployment of the Work Better application to an OKE cluster.

+- If you do not already have a Wercker project for Work Better, you must create and configure one before you can run the demo.
+- Please follow the instruction here to create your Work Better project in Wercker [Wercker Setup Link] (https://github.com/kwanwan/WorkBetter/blob/master/Werckersetup.md).

 ## Demo Steps

 ### **Step 1**: Introduce the Work Better application